AsteriskAmpersand/Ice-Experimental/README.md

 #### 【 General Changes 】 ####
 Most following changes are targeted at increasing the variety of combos and options available to hunters:

-- Dual Blade Sharpness Usage:
-	- Sharpness now consumed on every 4th hit (was every 3rd hit).
-	- > Sharpness usage was a little too high relative to other weapons.
 - Left/Right Fade Slash:
 	- MV increased to 11+11 (up from 7).
 	- Element and Status Modifier increased to 0.75x+0.75x (was 0.8x).